OpenKitten/MeowVapor/README.md

 # ⭐️ Features

-- [x] Makes models `Parametirizable` so you can use them as route parameters for Vapors typesafe routing
+- [x] Makes models `Parameterizable` so you can use them as route parameters for Vapors typesafe routing
 - [x] Provides subclassable controllers (`ModelController`) to provide REST API features (CRUD) with extension points for fine-grained (access) control